software-engineering-amsterdam/ST2018_WG_7/Lab4/README.md

 # LAB4

 **How to run?** Run the `main` function inside module `Lab4` too run all tests.
+Note that we edited the Lecture4.hs file to prevent conflicts with our own show function in exercise 9.

 ## --== EXERCISE 1 ==--
 No mayor questions came up, no questions came up that could not be answeredamongst ourselves.